Death Capital in the Public Service

 The conditions for awarding death benefit vary depending on whether the deceased agent is in one of the following situations:

-• Incumbent staff member whose working hours are equal to or greater than 28 hours per week
+• Public servant holder of which the working hours is equal to or greater than 28 hours per week

-• Or regular civil servant with a working time of less than 28 hours per week or civil servant on probation or contract.
+• Or civil servant holder of which the working hours is less than 28 hours per week or official intern or contractor.

 What are the conditions to be met to be entitled to a death benefit?